Roasted Sweet Potato Recipe

 Roasted Sweet Potatoes are a quick and easy side dish recipe perfect for busy weeknights!
 These sweet potatoes are diced, then seasoned and roasted in the oven.
 The result is sweet potatoes with a caramelized outside and soft center.
 This is the best way to enjoy them!

-If you need a quick, easy and healthy side dish look no further than these Roasted Sweet Potatoes!
-Seasoned, crispy and tender sweet potatoes are probably one of my most favorite weeknight side dishes.
+If you need a quick, easy, and healthy side dish look no further than these roasted sweet potatoes!
+These sweet potatoes are perfectly seasoned and are probably one of my most favorite weeknight side dishes.
+They’re a savory sweet delight!

-- The prep is quick.
-Just dice the sweet potatoes, toss them with oil and seasoning and pop them in the oven!
+- The prep time is super quick!
+Just dice the potatoes, toss them with oil and seasoning and pop them in the oven.
+That’s it!

-- Within 30 minutes they’re hot and crispy on the outside and tender and soft on the inside – just the way roasted potatoes should be.
+- This roasted sweet potatoes recipe is hot and crispy in just 30 minutes.
+Crispy on the outside and tender and soft on the inside – just the way roasted potatoes should be.

 How to Pick a Good Sweet Potato